01 of 04

 Get to Know Your Bird

-The first step to teaching your bird to talk is to bond with your feathered friend and form reasonable expectations of him.
+The first step to teaching your bird to talk is to bond with your feathered friend and form reasonable expectations of it.

 Not all bird species can talk, and even those that have the ability sometimes choose not to use it.
 To determine if your bird is a good candidate for speech training, do a bit of research on your pet's species.
-Some birds are known to be better talkers than others, so you shouldn't expect your pet to say more than he or she is capable of.
+Some birds are known to be better talkers than others, so you shouldn't expect your pet to say more than it is capable of.

 Continue to 2 of 4 below.